Provides matching grants to local units of government for up to 50% of the cost of acquisition of natural and scenic areas.

 Eligible projects include fee title acquisition and permanent easement acquisition.
-Minimal betterment activities are eligible as part of the proposed acquisition project and include interpretive, educational or boundary signing and protective fencing.
 For more information, read the use guidelines in the Program Manual.

 Project proposals must have a total project cost of at least $10,000.
 The applicant must be the intended owner and manager of the property to be acquired.